 Dr. Hendi performs your procedure in the outpatient surgical facility at the office of Ali Hendi, MD, accredited by Medicare and the Accreditation Association for Ambulatory Health Care.
 It’s designed to deliver the highest level of outpatient care, with your safety and comfort in mind.

-If you have skin cancer, call the office of Ali Hendi, MD, today or book a consultation to discuss the advantages of Mohs surgery.
+If you have skin cancer, call the office of Ali Hendi, MD today to discuss the advantages of Mohs surgery.